Covishield: India outcry over UK not recognising jab

 "Why should Indians be deemed to be lesser breeds than others?
 It is deeply offensive that fully vaccinated Indians have to quarantine, while others who may have taken the same vaccine in other countries, do not," Mr Tharoor wrote in The Quint.

-"The UK has done its image in India a profound disservice by failing to offer clarity on the question at the heart of the issue," he added.
+"The UK has done its image in India a profound disservice by failing to offer clarity on the question at the heart of the issue."

 About 25% of adults in India have been fully vaccinated so far - an estimated 150 million have received both doses of Covishield at home.

 "There seems to be no obvious explanation [behind the rule].
-Clearly different standards are at play, depending on which part of the world the traveller is coming from," says Amitabh Kant, CEO of Niti Aayog, an Indian government-backed think tank.
+Clearly different standards are at play, depending on which part of the world the traveller is coming from," says Amitabh Kant, CEO of Niti Aayog, an Indian government-backed think-tank.

 Did the move have something to do with some reports of fake vaccines?
 WHO had reported that counterfeit versions of Covishield were seized by authorities in India and Africa between July and August and called for their removal from circulation.

-Or does the rule have to do something with India's "dodgy documentation", as Mr Tharoor quoted a source as telling him.
+Or does the rule have something to do with India's "dodgy documentation", as Mr Tharoor quoted a source as telling him.

 In other words, there were concerns about whether the vaccination certificates produced by Indian travellers were genuine or not.

-Earlier this month, Check Point, a leading US-based cyber security company, reported that there was surging black market in vaccine certificates on Telegram in 28 countries.
+Earlier this month, Check Point, a leading US-based cyber security company, reported that there was a surging black market in vaccine certificates on Telegram in 28 countries.
 (This followed US President Joe Biden's vaccine mandate announcements.)
 In India, these certificates were selling for $75 apiece, the firm reported.

 A spokesperson for the British High Commission in India told the BBC that its government was "working with India to expand recognition of vaccine certification".